jup-ag/space-station/guides/6-community/personal-security-on-solana.md

 ### Understanding URL Structure

 Learning to recognise the structure of URLs is very important so that you can avoid fradulent sites.
+This practice is called typo-squatting and malicious sites will go to great lengths to mimic legitimate sites with the only difference being a single character in the URL.

 **Let’s take a look at an example**